 “You and your friends are going to want to watch this.”

 Knowing she was still suspicious, Leon felt relieved when Trudy took him back to the mall, all while keeping the others off his back.
-Including the ones called Lex and Jay.
+Including the ones called Lex and Jay (who was evidently Ved’s brother from the hair alone).

-The Mall Rats moved into the cafe and gathered around the computer, which Jack powered up before inserting the CD into the player.
-A second passed before an image appeared on the screen.
+The Mall Rats moved into the cafe and gathered around the computer.
+Jack powered it up before inserting the CD into the player.
+A second passed before an image appeared on the screen–of a person.

 Trudy gasped, throwing her hand over her mouth, but it was Amber’s reaction Leon was more concerned about.